Home Know More Gallery Credits Site Info Disclaimer Privacy Policy

 Panchayath: Kodungallur

 Kodungallur Bhagavathy Temple is situated at Kodungallur in Thrissur District.
 Presiding deity badrakali is situated with Saptamaatrukkal, Vasoorimala and Kshethrapalakan.
 One of the supreme temple which is installed by Parasurama.
 It is believed that this temple built in the period of Cheran Chenguttavan.
+The temple has been associated with animal sacrifices

 This is the most ancient temple in the northern part of Kerala.
 It was one among the first temple which removed the caste and religion restrictions of people for worshipping temple